dcArock/audio-player/README.md

-			'fileNameIsTrackName': true,      // if the file name of the track is also the title to be displayed 'coverIsAlsoBackground': false,   // if the cover image is also the background image for that track 'switchBackground': true,         // set to false if you only want one background 'showAnimatedDiscOnPlay': true,   // displayes a rotating disc wen a track is playing 'animation': true,                // display an cool animation, not compatible IE and firefox volume will be useless ( to fix )
+			'fileNameIsTrackName': true,      // if the file name of the track is also the title to be displayed 'coverIsAlsoBackground': false,   // if the cover image is also the background image for that track 'switchBackground': true,         // set to false if you only want one background 'showAnimatedDiscOnPlay': true,   // displays a rotating disc wen a track is playing 'animation': true,                // display an cool animation, not compatible IE and firefox volume will be useless ( to fix )
 			'allowDownload': false,           // replaces the previous button with a download link 'randomByDefault': false,         // if your playlist should be played randomly on page load